Lkoren/lkoren.github.io/_posts/2013-10-05-Aesthetec-BCM.md

   return pixel_arrays
 {% endhighlight %}

 At the end of the process we also render out a check.txt file which has a human-readable base two version of the bit-frame (how often do the phrases "human readable" and "base two" appear in the same sentence?).
 My favorite line of code in the project lives in this check method.
-(Un?)fortunately(??) it has been slightly watered down, the victim(??) of a late-in-the-game streamlining of the datastrucutres.
+(Un?)fortunately(??) it has been slightly watered down, the victim(??) of a late-in-the-game streamlining of the datastructures.
 Initially we'd been constructing the bitframes at as multidimensional arrays.
 We finally settled on a flat array of longs, which meant that the list comprehension that generated the check.txt file also suffered a streamlining.
 For perversity's sake I'm archiving here the original version:

 {% highlight python %}
   [newRow.append(bin(num)[2:].zfill(32)) for num in row]